lucas-sancere/hover_net/README.md

-# HoVer-Net as histo-miner submodule
+# HoVer-Net as an histo-miner submodule

 Here is the presentation of Hovernet model, as a submodule of histo-miner.
 The original code is coming from: [enter].
 This fork contains some variation corresponding to the specific training used for histo-miner pipeline.